 June 2020 Update from Arable Ventures

 A drier season for James, combined with insect damage and patchy emergence are making this year challenging.
 However, there are still healthy-looking crops and plenty of lessons to be learned.
-Below are some observations from 3rd June 2020.
+Read the June updates from Cloud Farming written on 3rd June 2020.

 James has decided to establish 4m wide margins around most of his fields.
 He hopes that this additional biodiversity will bring in beneficial insects and also count towards his EFA requirements.
 James has opted to sow a diverse mix of traditional grasses, herbs and legumes over more common grass mixes to increase plants for pollination.

 Although only a small trial measuring 6m by 4m, James has been trying companion cropping with oats and clover.
 James seeded spring oats in the autumn and decided to include a small area of clover.
 On first observations, it appears that the clover is competing with the oats as the oats are shorter and less developed than other areas in this field.
 Some discolouration on the clover leaves is visible - this is thought to be herbicide damage